dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/intro.txt

 This will lower errors, bugs, project's time to deliver.
 It's intended to be a rapid application development tool.

+This package has some CSS and JS batteries included:

+	- Google charts CSS and JS
+	- BootStrap CSS and JS
+	- Font-Awesome CSS and Fonts

 Includes
 --------